Dynnyrne

 Dynnyrne /ˈdɪnɜːrn/ is a residential locality in the local government area (LGA) of Hobart in the Hobart LGA region of Tasmania.
 The locality is about 3 km south-west of the town of Hobart.
 The 2016 census recorded a population of 1577 for the state suburb of Dynnyrne.

-It is a suburb of Hobart, with views over the Derwent River, that is largely situated on a hill south-west of the city above the Southern Outlet, and the suburb of Sandy Bay.
+It is a suburb of Hobart, with views over the River Derwent, that is largely situated on a hill south-west of the city above the Southern Outlet, and the suburb of Sandy Bay.
 The suburb border stretches from the Fitzroy Gardens in the north, to the University of Tasmania apartments in the south, and up the Waterworks Valley to the west.
 Other nearby suburbs are South Hobart and Tolmans Hill.
 Dynnyrne is Tasmania's second most affluent suburb according to documents released by the Australian Taxation Office.